Autosomal Recessive Inheritance

 of where the mutation started.
 For instance, people of African descent are more likely

 to have sickle cell disease.
-Cystic fibrosis is more common in whites.
+Cystic fibrosis is more common in white people.